ThioJoe/Windows-Super-God-Mode/README.md

 # Windows "Super God Mode"

-This PowerShell script creates shortcuts to all special shell folders, named folders, and task links in Windows, providing easy access to a wide range of system settings and features.
-It was inspired by the famously nicknamed "God Mode" folder, and creates many more shortcuts than even that.
+This PowerShell script creates shortcuts to all special shell folders, named folders, task links, system settings, deep links, and URL protocols in Windows, providing easy access to a wide range of system settings and features.
+It was inspired by the famously nicknamed "God Mode" folder and creates many more shortcuts than even that.

 ## Features

-- Creates shortcuts for all CLSID-based shell folders
+- Creates shortcuts for various Windows components:
+  - CLSID-based shell folders
-- Creates shortcuts for all named special folders
+  - Named special folders
-- Creates shortcuts for task links (sub-pages within shell folders and control panel menus)
+  - Task links (sub-pages within shell folders and control panel menus)
+  - System settings (ms-settings: links)
+  - Deep links (direct links to various settings menus across Windows)
+  - URL protocols
 - Generates CSV files with detailed information about the shortcuts
 - Optionally saves XML content from shell32.dll for reference
 - Customizable output location and various execution options
+- Graphical User Interface (GUI) for easy configuration

 ## Usage